Funeral Insurance, what is it and how does it work? Is it a good move for me?

 Personally, I tend to throw the terms Burial Policy and Final Expenses around a lot…interchangeably.
 Another agent might use the word funeral insurance to mean the same thing as burial insurance.

-Don’t get caught up in the marketing names of the product.
+Again, don’t get caught up in the names of the product.
 You just need to know if you want the money to go straight to a funeral home, your family and/or whether you want the policy to provide more than just the cost of the funeral.
 Regardless, real funeral insurance for seniors is built on permanent life insurance.